1,000+ Opportunities

 Regional Safe Routes to School program Metro’s Safe Routes to School program provides resources for K-12 students and families to walk, roll and take transit to school.
 Regional Travel Options program

-Based on current listing details, eligibility includes: Government agencies, colleges, universities, public school districts, K-12 schools, and nonprofit organizations in Oregon.
+According to the current listing, eligibility includes: Government agencies, colleges, universities, public school districts, K-12 schools, and nonprofit organizations in Oregon.
 For-profit companies cannot directly receive FTA funding.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.